Best Knitting Reference Books

 Yes, this is the electronic age.
 We all can whip out our phones or tablets or go to our laptops and google for almost any conceivable knitting problem and find the solution.
 But, there is no replacement for having a reference book that you can turn to for inspiration or an explanation of a technique.
-Granted most of these probably how have digital versions, but there is something about holding that book in your hand and turning the pages.
+Most of these probably have digital versions, but there is something about holding that book in your hand and turning the pages.

 Best Knitting Reference Books for Your Bookshelf

 365 Knitting Stitches a Year: Perpetual Calendar– Get this jewel before it is gone forever.
 Discover a different knitting stitch every day.
 This book has been a great inspiration for my knitting.

 Cast On, Bind Off: 54 Step-by-Step Methods – Find the perfect beginning and ending for your knits.
 I used this book to teach a class in companion cast on’s and bind off’s.
 Learn which methods have more stretch.

 The Knitter’s Companion Deluxe Edition w/DVD– This handy book with 2 DVDs covers topics such as how to read a pattern, more ways to cast on, bind off, and increase stitches.
 Details on tassels, fringe, knitting with beads, and working cables.

 Knitting Without Tears: Basic Techniques and Easy-to-Follow Directions for Garments to Fit All Size – For every knitter who has run into problems while knitting on their projects, this book gives you tips on overcoming the situation.
 Mentioned and solved are hating to purl, running out of yarn, or running out of yarn tail while casting on.

 Every knitting library should contain a few if not all of Elizabeth Zimmerman’s informative books.